Skip to content

 Video generation is asynchronous.
 When the agent calls video_generate in a session:

-1. OpenClaw submits the request to the provider and immediately returns a task ID.
+1. OpenClaw submits the request to the provider and immediately returns a task id.

 3. When the video is ready, OpenClaw wakes the same session with an internal completion event.